Two people looking at a statue head of a Roman god.

 ACCESSIBILITY

 Please view our accessibility page for general information.
+A sensory map of Melbourne Museum can be found on our Visual Stories page where step-by-step visual and written access guides are available.
 Contact our team on 13 11 02 or email us at mvbookings@museum.vic.gov.au to discuss how we can support your visit.